0xthelaughingman/DogeCam/README.md

 2. _**Persistent Storage & Reads**_: Since our combined.js is technically not a content script but an injected script, it doesn't have the exposure to chrome APIs.
     * To overcome that drawback, we pass the messages on update/onchange from the base.js(content script) to combined.js.
-    * base.js and the popup have all the access to chrome APIs.
+    * base.js and the popup have all the access to chrome/broswer APIs.

 3. _**Microsoft Teams**_: Can't manage to load TFJS/Bodypix modules on Teams due to a module name error in their 'almond.js' check/module management.
-Tried Workarounds/Fixes
+Tried Workarounds/Fixes:
-    * **[DOESN'T WORK]** _**Removing tfjs/body-pix src from combined.js**_: This allows our script to load up and we can see the override method's logs, but doesn't seem like our script handles the stream hand over at all.
-Could be an underlying timing issue w.r.t the override?
+    * _**Loading render_teams.js without the TFJS src/modules**_: This allows our script to load up and we can continue with the standard 2D filters.
+We should probably attempt to include TFJS for Teams still.

-4. **[HIGH PRIORITY]** _**Override Fails for Teams/JioMeet**_: The getUserMedia overrides fail for Teams/JioMeet at the moment.
-Both use a variety of plugins and add-on scripts to handle the stream.
-The same design if adopted by the supported apps, would lead to them not being supported by the extension too!
-    * Figure out a way to override the stream handover for either of the 2, assumption is the solution for one should be readily applicable for the other or atmost with minimal tweaks